wp-plugins/wangguard/readme.txt

 If you have signup enabled on your Standard WordPress, WordPress MU, WordPress Multisite, BuddyPress or bbPress 2.0, this is the plugin you were waiting for.
 There is nothing like it, is a next generation plugin associated a web service and a new concept of active protection from Sploggers, spam users, unwanted users and Black Hat SEO.
 This is just the beginning.

+WangGuard not only block sploggers, spam users or unwanted users, WangGuard cleans your database from them.
+Any plugin or service do it.

 Free Api Key for personal use

 Now Free to everyone for a limited time!